Kilimanjaro Kit List

 Electrolytes, powder or tablets (optional).

-Portable charger (optional).
+Portable charger or solar charger (optional).

 Book, card game or similar (optional)